 The UHI has 8,618 higher education students, of which 64% are full time.
 There are 31,646 further education students, of which 86% are part time.
 Their learning is supported through a network of over 70 local learning centres throughout the mainland and island communities.
 Centres are linked by the newest communications technologies, so wherever you study, teaching and support are the same.

 According to HESA, 96.3% of students from the 2015/16 academic year went into employment or further study within six months after graduating.

 Facilities and Services

 Every campus has their own learning and teaching facilities including libraries and study areas.
 They have restaurants and sport and fitness facilities for students to use.
 See each of the campus websites for details of each individual campus.

-The UHI is ranked 2nd in the UK for aural and oral sciences in the Complete University Guide Subject Tables 2018.
+The UHI is ranked 2nd in Scotland for Celtic Studies in the Complete University Guide Subject Tables 2019.